RobTillaart/SRF05/README.md

 - **float getInch()** returns distance in inches.
 (1 inch = 2.54 cm).
 - **float getFeet()** returns distance in feet.
 (1 feet = 12 inch).

-Faster distance functions exist (TODO link).

 #### Experimental - setTriggerLength

-SInce 0.1.4 two experimental functions are added to tune the length of the trigger signal.
+Since 0.1.4 two experimental functions are added to tune the length of the trigger signal.
-The idea is that shorter triggers can be used with hard surfaces.
+The idea is that shorter triggers can be used with harder surfaces or short distances.
 Longer trigger for longer distances.

-The effects and value needs investigation.
+The effects and value of adjusting trigger length needs investigation.
 Experiences are welcome.

 - **void setTriggerLength(uint8_t length = 10)** default length == 10 us.